s06-n/card-game-app/README.md

 # Higher or Lower Card Game

 Higher or Lower is a card game application created using React and based on the British TV programme "Play Your Cards Right".
+A demo video is available in this repository and is called "Video of app.zip".

 ## Description: